 - If resistance is felt at any time during needle advancement or needle position change, pull the needle back and redirect the angle.
+When in doubt, seek assistance from a colleague. - If the first cannulation attempt at any session is unsuccessful, consult an(other) advanced cannulator.
+If, after two unsuccessful attempts and no signs of infiltration are present, pull the needle and apply warm compresses to the access x 10 minutes prior to attempting cannulation again (vessel may be in spasm).
+If infiltration has occurred, consider resting the access for 1 week or until the infiltration and bruising have resolved (see recommendation 9).
+Revert back to using the CVC
-When in doubt, seek assistance from a colleague. - If the first cannulation attempt at any session is unsuccessful, consult an (other) advanced cannulator.
-Cannulation should never be attempted more than four times (total for both arterial and venous sites) in a session unless ordered otherwise by a physician. - If have one needle in, do single needle cannulation. - 17.
-Assess carefully for signs of infiltration (i.e. pain, swelling, or discoloration).
-Infiltrations can occur before dialysis, during dialysis with the blood pump running, or after dialysis with the needle removal.

-Refer to the steps in recommendation 9 if signs of infiltration are present.

-- 18. Secure the wings of the needle at the same angle of advancement.
+- (if present) for dialysis.
+If there is no CVC, consult the nephrologist (may suggest utilizing single needle dialysis, temporarily needling above or below the infiltrated area or inserting a CVC). - Cannulation should never be attempted more than four times (total for both arterial and venous sites) in a session unless ordered otherwise by a physician. - If have one needle in, do single needle cannulation. - 16.
+Assess carefully for signs of infiltration (i.e., pain, swelling, or discoloration).
+Infiltrations can occur before dialysis, during dialysis with the blood pump running, or after dialysis with the needle removal. - Refer to the steps in recommendation #9 if signs of infiltration are present. - 17.
+Secure the wings of the needle at the same angle of advancement.
 Apply adhesive device to prevent any movement of the needles during the dialysis treatment.
-If required, a 2x2 gauze pad may be placed under the needle wings to correct the angle of the needle. - 19.
-Repeat steps 15-18 for the second needle.
-Always start with arterial needle.
-Never venous. - 20.
+If required, a 2x2 gauze pad may be placed under the needle wings to correct the angle of the needle. - 18.
+Repeat steps 15 18 for the second needle. - 19.
 Once cannulation has been established, correlate needle gauge, blood pump speed and clinical condition (Kt/V or PRU).
 Use the smallest gauge needle that will achieve the desired blood pump speed with consideration to the guidelines on the next table (the larger the needle, the lower the pressures and, therefore, the higher the blood pump speed that can be achieved).
-See Table 2.
+See Table 2 on page 5.